porquero/CarbonCopy/README.md

 CarbonCopy
 ===========

-CarbonCopy is a collaboration manager based in contexts using the basis of communication and user defined structures:
+CarbonCopy is a collaborative project manager based in contexts using the basis of communication and user defined structures:

 ![Context Structure](https://raw.githubusercontent.com/porquero/CarbonCopy/master/pub/readme/context-structure.png)

-So you can create any communication environment using your own structure: Knowledge Managment, Corporate Forum, Wiki, Historical Success, Tracking Project, etc.
+So you can create any communication environment using your own structure: Projects, Knowledge Managment, Corporate Forum, Wiki, Historical Success, Tracking Project, etc.